 Quartz Infrared Heaters

 As the hottest infrared heater design, quartz heaters are best when used in high-heat applications.
-They aren’t suitable for slow, long-term heating options.
+They aren’t suitable for slow, long-term heating options such as heating large spaces.
 Choose either a quartz lamp or tube and compare single or twin tube options to find the ideal heating solution.

 Ceramic Infrared Heaters